vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 Because data transfer rates can be tiered, and the metadata associated with the destination may change, this calculation is a best-effort calculation; however, it does help to identify cost hotspots within your network.
 :::

-The flow logs cost calculation can be defined by the following formula.
+The flow logs cost calculation is based on the following formula:

 $$
 Estimated\ Cost=\sum_{i=1}^{N} (Rate_{i} \times Volume_{i})